 Following is a brief description of lecture content for each week of the DBS.
 Please note that the actual lecture content varies from school to school due to the diversity of knowledge and experience different teachers bring to the school as well as external factors such as schedules, time restrictions, etc. that may affect the school.
 With each week’s title is also listed the books read in the small groups following a chronological reading of the whole Bible.

 Opening Day: Introduction to Bible Study

 We introduce the school and give the students a quick overview of the Bible, how the books are organized and the different genres of literature in the Bible.
-We introduce the students to the inductive process to improve one’s reading skill and explain the importance of knowing the author, the original recipients, the historical background and themes (main ideas and reasons written) (Philemon).
+We want students to become better readers of God’s Word by recognizing that the Bible is a collection of books of which each is written by a certain author to an original audience in a certain historical background and for a specific purpose.